kpfaulkner/shipdon/README.md

 Mastodon instance and will create a configuration file in the user's home directory called ~/.shipdon/config.yaml

-Currently Shipdon is still in development and is rather "noisy" debug message wise but will be cleaned up in the near future.

 ### Notes:
  Some icons are from https://iconscout.com/free-icon-pack/google-material-vol-1